Implosive consonant: Occurrence

 In the world's languages, the occurrence of implosives shows a strong cline from front to back points of articulation.
 Bilabial [ɓ] is the most common implosive.
 It is very rarely lacking in the inventory of languages which have implosive stops.
 On the other hand, implosives with a back articulation (such as velar [ɠ]) occur much less frequently; apart from a few exceptions, the presence of the velar implosive [ɠ] goes along with the presence of implosives further forward.
+One of the few languages with a farther back implosive (specifically the alveolar one [ɗ]), and without the bilabial implosive, is Yali, a Dani language spoken on the Indonesian side of New Guinea.

 Implosives are widespread among the languages of Sub-Saharan Africa and Southeast Asia and are found in a few languages of the Amazon Basin.
-They are rarely reported elsewhere but occur in scattered languages such as the Mayan languages in North America, Saraiki and Sindhi in the Indian subcontinent.
-They appear to be entirely absent as phonemes from Europe and northern Asia and from Australia, even from the Australian ceremonial language Damin, which uses every other possible airstream mechanism.
+They are rarely reported elsewhere but occur in scattered languages such as the Mayan languages in North America, and Saraiki and Sindhi in the Indian subcontinent.
+They appear to be entirely absent as phonemes from Europe and northern Asia and from Australia, even from the Australian ceremonial language Damin, which uses every other possible airstream mechanism besides percussives.
+However, Alpher (1977) reports that the Nhangu language of Australia may actually contain implosives, though more research is needed to determine the true nature of these sounds.
 Implosives may occasionally occur phonetically in some European languages: For instance, in some northern dialects of Ingrian, intervocalic bilabial stops may be realised as the implosive [ɓ] or [ɓ̥].

 Fully voiced stops are slightly implosive in a number of other languages, but this is not often described explicitly if there is no contrast with modal-voiced plosives.
 This situation occurs from Maidu to Thai to many Bantu languages, including Swahili.

 Sindhi and Saraiki have an unusually large number of contrastive implosives, with /ɓ ᶑ  ʄ ɠ/.
 Although Sindhi has a dental–retroflex distinction in its plosives, with /b d ɖ  ɟ ɡ/, the contrast is neutralized in the implosives.
-A contrastive retroflex implosive /ᶑ/ may also occur in Ngad'a, a language spoken in Flores, Indonesia.
+A contrastive retroflex implosive /ᶑ/ may also occur in Ngad'a, a language spoken in Flores, Indonesia, and occurs in Wadiyara Koli, a language spoken in India and Pakistan which in total has /ɓ, ɗ, ᶑ, ʄ, ɠ/.

 More examples can be found in the articles on individual implosives.